lucaxbandini/VisageGuard/README.md

-# Face-Detection-PC-Locker
+# What is VisageGuard?

-PC locker that works based on facial recognition
+VisageGuard is a PC locker that works based on facial recognition.

 # Setup - Installing Dlib